mazmarz/k8s-demo/README.md

   * Clone the git repository onto your local machine.
   * Log into the cloud environment and download the service-account key file which will allow you to work with the environment.
 Place this file in the base directory of the demo.
-The *runnit* script will find search for it there and if the are more than one of these files, it will use the latest version.
+The *runnit* script will find search for it there and if there are more than one of these files, it will use the latest version.
   * Issue the command: `runnit up`.
 This should bring up the cluster and set up the load-balancer.
 The static IP will be printed to the screen (along with a lot of other information, to be cleaned up in the future) and can be used to update an /etc/hosts file.

   **Running demo**